HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/renamingMicroservices.md

 ---

 ## sharedMicroservices
-Microservices to be renamed in the sectionedService folder.
+Microservices to be renamed in the sharedMicroservices folder.

 ### getUid_ms.php
 New name: <ins>readUid_ms.php</ins>